Ikram-c/Course-Recommendor-System-IBM-/README.md

 #### Summary
-This notebook used clustering algorithms to reccomend courses to users.
+This notebook used clustering algorithms to recommend courses to users.
 Three models were created for this particular project although the groundwork has been laid to create many more models.
-The models were compared using their F1 score and the top 10 reccomendations and average number of reccomendations per user was also found.
-A heatmap was also generated which is shown in figure 5 in the ""EDA IBM capstone project" Notebook" section.
+The models were compared using their F1 score and the top 10 recommendations and average number of recommendations per user was also found.
+A heat map was also generated which is shown in figure 5 in the ""EDA IBM capstone project" Notebook" section.

 #### Functions used:
-- The "cluster_df_algorithm" function was used to generate clustering models for reccomendations for users.
+- The "cluster_df_algorithm" function was used to generate clustering models for recommendations for users.
 The inputs for the function are the "scaler" which selects which scaling model to use(StandardScaler,MinMaxScaler, Normalizer), "cluster_optimizer" which selects which optimizer to use (gridsearch, lowest sum of squares, gap_statistic), and whether PCA should be used.
 - The "cluster_item_enrol" function obtains the cluster for each item and the labels for each user
-- The "reccomend_unseen" function returns a dictionary with reccomendations for unseen courses to users
+- The "reccomend_unseen" function returns a dictionary with recommendations for unseen courses to users

 ----------------------------------------